 Second Year Design Studio, with Professors Michael Young and Pablo Lorenzo-Eiroa.

-Three selected exhibitions while working for The Institute for Sustainable Design at The Cooper Union, The Drawing Center, NY, and the Architecture Archive at The Cooper Union.
+Four selected exhibitions while working for The Institute for Sustainable Design at The Cooper Union, The Drawing Center, NY, the Architecture Archive at The Cooper Union, and Urban-Think Tank.

 01 – Lessons From Modernism: Environmental Design Considerations in 20th Century Architecture, 1925 - 1970